adicirstei/randomart/README.md

-#The files rusulted from various tutorials
+#The files resulted from various tutorials